wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 ![secrets](images/lab016.png)

----

-**Note**
+!!!
+Note
     If you were feeling particularly daring you could always enter the URL for the item directly in the URL panel.
 Each and every item within the solution has a unique identifier, in this case the folder has an **ID of 1029** (https://sspm.thylab.local/SecretServer/app/#/secrets/view/folder/**1029**), hence we could navigate to it (or link to it!) directly, if we wanted to.
 Keep in mind, all the strict role-based access control will still apply.

----

 ### Checkout